Pedestrian Killed In Downtown Minneapolis Crash Identified As 62-Year-Old Burnsville Man

 Neither of the drivers, both believed to be in their 20s, were hurt.
 Police say the driver who ran the light showed “signs of possible impairment.”

+The Department of Public safety says the man arrested following the crash had a revoked license.
+He had recently been sentenced to 13 months in prison after he was convicted of fleeing police, assault, and driving while intoxicated in Beltrami County.
+However, his sentence was stayed and he was released after nine days.

+Rice worked at Gallagher Benefit Services in downtown Minneapolis.
+A spokesperson for the company described him as “one of the best in the business, an incredible professional, a luminary in the healthcare field, a joy to work with and loved by all whose lives he touched.”

-Minneapolis police are investigating.
+Minneapolis police are investigating the incident.

 More On WCCO.com: